esebesty/reading_list/README.md

 - [Diagnosis of fusion genes using targeted RNA sequencing](https://doi.org/10.1038/s41467-019-09374-9): panel RNA-seq for clinical diagnostics.
+- [Highly parallel direct RNA sequencing on an array of nanopores](https://doi.org/10.1038/nmeth.4577): Oxford Nanopore for direct RNA sequencing.

 ### Tools and methods for analysis (again, mainly RNA-seq)